NTICompass/vue-awesome-paginate/README.md

 ```

-Then you have to register the package in your project as well as import a necessary css file that comes with the package.
+Then you have to register the component in your project as well as import a necessary css file that comes with the package.

 ### Vue.js